de-shyt/kitchen_garden/README.md

 <img src="pics_readme/logo.jpg" alt="start" style="zoom:100%;" />

-A game for those who would like to have a countryhouse.
+KITCHEN GARDEN is a game for those who would like to have a countryhouse.